Stimulated cooling of molecules on multiple rovibrational transitions with coherent pulse trains

-Here $t_{M,n}$ is the arrival time of the $n$-th pulse of the $M$-th train.
-The origin of the phase relation (\ref{Eq:phaseswitch}) may be readily understood using the Bloch sphere visualization method as illustrated in (supplemental Material at [URL will be inserted by publisher].
 As the molecules slow down, the phases have to track $v_0(t)$ as proposed in Ref.~\cite{IliAhmDer11}; a typical rate of phase-tuning is $d\Phi/dt \approx p_r^2/(\hbar m)/N$, where $m$ is the molecular mass.
 Experimentally the required phase-tuning can be attained with electro-optical modulators.

 In Fig.~\ref{Fig:DistroEvolution}(a) we investigate the time evolution of the velocity distribution for LiCl molecules.
 We suppose that initial cryogenic molecular beam has a $140\, \mathrm{ m/s}$ forward velocity and a rotational temperature of $\approx 1 K$ \cite{BarShuDem11}.
 The forward velocity distribution is modeled as a Gaussian with half-width equal to $20\, \mathrm{ m/s}$.